emondewan00/react19-experimental-/README.md

-I work in starter file.
+I worked in starter file.